 The reservoir was impounded in 1945 and was stocked with various predator species such as striped bass, walleye, muskie, and catfish until 1992.
 Due to invasive species concerns, Carvins Cove had limited boating access and VDWR was not able to sample fish populations from approximately 1993-2008.
 Sampling resumed in the spring of 2009 revealing that this reservoir still contains a good fishery.
 Currently, the most popular sportfish species are largemouth bass, smallmouth bass, hybrid striped bass, black crappie, catfish, and sunfish.
-With the exception of a 14-inch minimum size limit for largemouth and smallmouth bass, all fish species are regulated with statewide regulations.
-The following chart shows the species and numbers of fish collected by VDWR in 2023.
+Except for a 14-inch minimum size limit for largemouth and smallmouth bass, all fish species are regulated with statewide regulations.
+The following chart shows the species and numbers of fish collected by VDWR in spring 2024 from electrofishing samples.

-Largemouth bass are abundant with good numbers of fish up to 18 inches and a few over.
+Largemouth bass are abundant with good numbers of fish up to 17 inches and a few over.
 Largemouth bass are distributed throughout the reservoir but are typically located in deeper water after the spawn, due to high water clarity and limited structure.
 Smallmouth bass are present, but in lower numbers, and are typically caught in deeper water than largemouth bass.
 Anglers should concentrate on natural bottom structures and drop offs to locate bass when they are not frequenting shallow areas during the spawn.
-The following chart shows the sizes and numbers of largemouth bass collected by VDWR in spring 2023.
+The following chart shows the sizes and numbers of largemouth bass collected by VDWR in spring 2024.

 Anglers fishing for sunfish can find a variety of smaller sunfish including redear, redbreast, and green sunfish, but bluegills are the dominant sunfish species.
-Most bluegills are small with sizes ranging from 3-7 inches and a lot of bluegills in the 4-6 inches range.
-There are also a few larger redear sunfish in the 7-9-inch range and some redbreast sunfish in the 4-6-inch size.
-The following chart shows the sizes and numbers of sunfish VDWR collected in 2023.
+Most bluegills are small with sizes ranging from 3-8 inches and a lot of bluegills in the 4-6 inches range.
+There are also a few larger redear sunfish in the 7-8-inch range and some redbreast sunfish in the 3-7-inch size.
+The following chart shows the sizes and numbers of sunfish VDWR collected in 2024.

-Black crappie are not abundant, but the average size collected during the 2023 sampling was good, averaging 11 inches with sizes ranging from 5-14 inches.
+Black crappie are not abundant, but the average size collected during the 2024 sampling was good, averaging 10 inches with sizes ranging from 6-13 inches.
 Most black crappie concentrate in the upper end of the reservoir in the spring.

 Channel and flathead catfish offer something for those anglers who target catfish.
-The lake is not known for exceptional catfishing, but some large sized catfish are collected every year in sampling efforts with sizes ranging from 15-37 inches in 2023.
-The largest flathead catfish collected in 2023 measured 37.5 inches.
+The lake is not known for exceptional catfishing, but some large sized catfish are collected every year in sampling efforts with sizes ranging from 14-35 inches in 2024.
+The largest flathead catfishes collected in 2024 measured 35 inches or slightly larger.
 The chart below demonstrates some of the sizes that are available.

-Hybrid striped bass were stocked in 2013-2015 & 2017-2023 and striped bass were stocked in 2017 to diversify fishing opportunities.
-Hybrid striped bass collected in 2022 ranged in size from 15-22 inches and striped bass ranged in size from 26-29 inches.
-The fishing regulations for hybrid striped bass and striped bass are; (4 per day creel limit with no fish less than 20 inches).
+Hybrid striped bass were stocked in 2013-2015 & 2017-2024 and striped bass were stocked in 2017 to diversify fishing opportunities.
+Hybrid striped bass collected in 2024 ranged in size from 15-25 inches and striped bass ranged in size from 21-32 inches.
+The fishing regulations for hybrid striped bass and striped bass are (4 per day creel limit with no fish less than 20 inches).
+The chart below demonstrates some of the sizes that are available.

-Anglers may see some fish attractor structures in several locations near the fishing piers.
+Anglers may see some new fish attractor structures in several locations in the lake.
 These structures have been placed in areas near where bank anglers' fish to attract fish closer to angler fishing locations.
-The following pictures show the design and location of some of these structures.
-The idea with these structure are to create cover for fish and places for them to hide while allowing anglers to easily make casts to the structures from the bank or pier.
+Additionally, four fish reefs have been created in different locations in the lake by concentrating multiple fish attractor structures tightly together.
+The following pictures show the design of some of these structures.
+The idea with these structures is to create cover for fish and places for them to hide while allowing anglers to easily make casts to the structures from the bank or pier or boat.